 Exploring Emerging Solutions Through Multi-Cancer Early Detection

 Multi-Cancer Early Detection (MCED) is an emerging set of technologies that, when added to existing single cancer screening, offer an opportunity to identify a broad range of cancers earlier in the course of disease.
-With the use of a simple blood draw, multi-cancer early detection technology enables clinicians to rapidly screen for multiple types of cancer at once, potentially catching and treating them earlier.

 Evolution of Early Cancer Detection Technology: New Screening Tools